K-Rool/2020MelonJam/README.md

 # Outbreak: Alien Shooter
- You're a sniper working for the government.
-Aliens have gotten loose and you need to take them down.
+ Aliens have sent a virus to Earth that turns humans into monsters.

- Made by Devonne Busoy and Kaileb Hermansen for MelonJam 2020
+ You must kill the monsters and escape without being infected

  The theme is "Outbreak".
-Outbreak means "the sudden or violent start of something unwelcome" and aliens who have gotten loose is sudden and unwelcome.
+Outbreak means "the sudden or violent start of something unwelcome" and alien viruses are sudden and unwelcome.